sasiqwerty/study-sasi-main/job-pages/clonz/Biosimilar-monoclonal-antibodies.md

 ## Expert opinion

 Biosimilar monoclonal antibodies constitute a unique class of biosimilars.
 MAs comprise multiple domains each contributing to the pharmacological and therapeutic properties of the molecule as well as to the safety profile.
 Stringent regulatory requirements specific for biosimilar monoclonal antibodies result from this scientific complexity.
 In the absence of any approved biosimilar monoclonal antibody and in the absence of available scientific evaluation reports of submitted applications, it is currently unclear if and how biosimilar MAs will penetrate in healthcare.
-Even though it might be expected that in the near future biosimilar MAs will be approved for marketing, some obstacles could hinder their fast and long-term use: i) In view of their complexity the development costs can be expected to be significantly higher compared to that of “regular” biosimilars.
-Consequently, price reductions compared to the reference may be very small; ii) biosimilar MAs are also expected to experience significant competition by next-generation MAs exhibiting improved properties, e.g., through glycoengineering ; iii) alternative antibody-based therapeutics such as bispecific MAs and Fc-linked fusion proteins, exhibiting improved therapeutic potential and improved pharmacodynamics may also compete with biosimilar MAs; and iv) other antibody formats currently under development such as nanobodies, produced in bacteria and thus expected to be much cheaper may well form an alternative for reducing costs in healthcare.
+Even though it might be expected that in the near future biosimilar MAs will be approved for marketing, some obstacles could hinder their fast and long-term use:

+- In view of their complexity the development costs can be expected to be significantly higher compared to that of “regular” biosimilars.
+Consequently, price reductions compared to the reference may be very small;
+- biosimilar MAs are also expected to experience significant competition by next-generation MAs exhibiting improved properties, e.g., through glycoengineering ;
+- alternative antibody-based therapeutics such as bispecific MAs and Fc-linked fusion proteins, exhibiting improved therapeutic potential and improved pharmacodynamics may also compete with biosimilar MAs; and
+- other antibody formats currently under development such as nanobodies, produced in bacteria and thus expected to be much cheaper may well form an alternative for reducing costs in healthcare.